Ujah2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

-head /etc/passwd /etc/passwd displays the first 10 lines of /etc/passwd
+head -3 iacta | tail -1 displays the third line of the file iacta